-Order in Council 1413/08 gives the Registrar of Alcohol, Gaming and Racing and municipal councils the authority to issue licences to charitable or religious organizations to conduct and manage lottery schemes.
+Order in Council 1413/08 gives the Registrar and municipal councils the authority to issue licences to charitable or religious organizations to conduct and manage lottery schemes.

 The following types of licences are available.

 A Charitable Gaming Event is an event at a bingo hall, where proceeds are pooled, for which a licence is issued to conduct and manage one or more lotteries, including bingo and break open tickets.

 Bingo events are lottery schemes where players purchase bingo paper and win prizes by being the first to complete specified arrangements or patterns of numbers on the bingo paper from numbers selected at random.

 A Super Jackpot event is a separately licensed bingo game that is part of a regular bingo event.
 The prize to be awarded is determined based on completing a specified pattern within a designated number of numbers drawn.
 The designated number increases from event to event until the prize is won.

 A Media Bingo is a bingo event where the numbers drawn are communicated through media such as radio or newspaper (note: internet gaming sites not eligible for licensing).